timmens/student-project-timmens/README.md

        width="109" height="20">
 </a>

 In this section we will work on a Python implementation of the algorithm (`CausalTree.py`) as well as on an illustrative notebook.
-The notebook will contain a concise explaination of the mathematics behind Causal Trees, along with an outlook on the use of more involved algorithms.
+The notebook will contain a concise explanation of the mathematics behind Causal Trees, along with an outlook on the use of more involved algorithms.

 ## Simulation Study
 <a href="https://nbviewer.jupyter.org/github/HumanCapitalAnalysis/student-project-timmens/blob/master/Simulation_Study/simulation_study.ipynb"